mqAncientHistory/cityOfRome/PompeyEwanBlog/TPSacrificeCite.md

 Pompey drew inspiration for his theatre from that of Mytilene in Greece, asking for detailed drawings to be made of its plan.

-The theatre was 35 m tall and 150 m in diameter [@Temelini: 42].
+The theatre was 35 m tall and 150 m in diameter [@Temelini : 42].
 It was semi-circular in shape and consisted of five major components:

 -   *cavea* (seating)